-But going back to the Yomus, the fact that this is the most important fan club in València C.F. and the one that makes the most noise in the stadium explains a lot of things.
-And if we bind this with its ultra-rightist, fanatically pro-Spanish and anti-Catalan (and ultimately anti-Valencian) character, this has its consequences.
+But going back to the Yomus, the fact that this is the most important fan club in València C.F. and the one that makes more noise in the stadium, explains a lot of things.
+And if we bind this with its far right, fanatically pro-Spanish and anti-Catalan (and ultimately anti-Valencian) character, this has its consequences.
 Thus, the favorite chant of this fan club is usually "Puta Barça, Puta Catalunya!" (sic) ["Fuck Barça, Fuck Catalonia"], or also "Som valencians, mai catalans" ["We are Valencians, never Catalans"].
 One can imagine the effect this has on someone who does not know the subject, goes to Mestalla, hears chants like these and repeats them compulsively, seeing that the whole stadium does the same.
 Certainly, this animosity towards Catalonia would remain in their subconscious.

 In addition, this resort to "mocking" the murder of this young militant has been recurring over the years.
 So much so that in the game of the 2004-5 season between Llevant U.E. and València C.F., the ultra group brought out a banner that saif "Montanejos 93".
 This is a direct allusion to this murder, as it referred to the place and year of Guillem's murder.